Lithium-ion battery fires are on the rise. Are firefighters ready?

 Unpredictable combustion

 Part of the challenge for firefighters is that these batteries can be unpredictable.
-If there is a charging failure, a puncture, or an impact from a crash, the batteries can ignite and lead to a phenomenon known as "thermal runaway."
+If there is a charging failure, a puncture or an impact from a crash, the batteries can ignite and lead to a phenomenon known as "thermal runaway."

 "It's a chemical reaction where the heat from one cell of the battery ignites the next cell," said Andrew Klock, senior manager of training and education at the National Fire Protection Association.
 "If you think about it, it's like a bunch of matchsticks and if you light one and they're all touching each other, the next one will ignite."